WebAssembly/spec/document/text/modules.rst

 .. note::
    Both productions overlap for the case that the function type is :math:`[] \to []`.
    However, in that case, they also produce the same results, so that the choice is immaterial.

+   The :ref:`well-formedness <text-context-wf>` condition on :math:`I'` ensures that the parameters do not contain duplicate identifier.

 Abbreviations